 Telescopes are only as good as the mount and tripod you use.
 Put a good telescope on a shaky mount and it’s a recipe for disappointment.

 Before you read the suggestions below ponder on the thought that binoculars may be a better starting point.
-If so 10×50 models are the ones to go for – this model is good quality at a reasonable price – http://www.green-witch.com/naturesport-plus-1619-p.asp What will they show?
+If so 10 x 50 or 7 x 10 models are the ones to go for.
+The first number is the magnification and the second is the diameter of the lens.
+The Helios Nature Sport Plus are good and cost around £80 and Opticron do some economical models.
+What will they show?
 Our nearest galaxy (Andromeda), craters on the moon, the moons of Jupiter and scores of large star cluster.

 Telescope for a child.
-Skywatcher Infinity £40 Spindly mounts are a thing of the past.
-Simple and will offer nice wide-field views, glimpses of the Milky Way, Jupiter’s moons and craters on the moon.
+Skywatcher Infinity £40.
+Spindly mounts are a thing of the past with this odd, but elegant design.
+Simple and will offer nice wide-field views of all the objects above.

 You want a bigger scope that will show you more, but at the moment just want to look rather take pictures.
-Skyliner 200P £299.,00 Dobsonian telescope – basically means you push and pull, very simple to use.
+Skyliner 200P £275 Dobsonian telescope – basically means you push and pull, very simple to use.
 Doesn’t track the stars, so you move it manually.
 Good light grasp.
 You see more detail in objects.
-You’ll need to learn to collimate it – ensuring optical alignment – but not too difficult, albeit a bit fiddly.
-Portable, but a tad bulky.
+You’ll need to learn to collimate it – ensuring optical alignment – a bit fiddly at first.
+A tad bulky.

 You want to take pictures with your digital DSLR and need a good mount and telescope package, but have not won the lottery.
 At this point you need to head to your local astronomy club or sign up and spend a few nights at a good UK star party, like Kielder (March and October) You can waste an awful lot of money at this point and advice is essential.
 Astrophotography can be as simple as pointing your camera at the sky and leaving the shutter open.
 Or you can spend thousands of pounds!